tianyiwangnova/2021_project__ReviewMiner/README.md

 ## Tips

 * It’s better to feed in review data on a specific product or service.
-If you only run it on the review data for a specific ramen restaurant, for example, it’s easier to find meaningful aspects.
-If you feed in amazon reviews for 5 totally different products, the result might not be very meaningful.
+If you only run it on the review data for a specific ramen restaurant, it’s easier to find meaningful aspects.
+If you feed in amazon reviews for 5 totally different products, the insights might not be very clear.

 * Sometimes a sample of the data can tell the whole story.
-If you have a million reviews for the unibet app, for example, the result will be very similar to the result you get from a random sample of 10k reviews.
+If you have a million reviews, the result will be very similar to the result you get from a random sample of 10k reviews.
 So don’t rush to feed all your data in, try with a sample first ;)